Hachem-H/Iridis/docs/Memory Management.md

 # Conclusion

 The way that Iridis handles memory management through the use of `comptime` and the `defer` keyword allows it to be quite portable and makes it quite useful in terms of kernel design.
-It also means that it could potentially be used in various fields of application where memory management isn't the main goal through the "Garbage Collector".

 ---